Brandon-Banh-858/Flask_PWA_Programming_For_The_Web_Task_Template/ReadMe/README.md

 ## Week 7
 Notes:
 Website is up and running!
-Makiing homepage + designing it.
+Making homepage + designing it.
 Relearning how to use HTML and CSS.

 ## Week 8
+ContinUED wITH Java

 ## Week 9
+Added more java interactivity + making login screen

 ## Week 10
+Login Screen